sigma-s/100-Days-of-Code/log.md

 <img src="https://lh3.googleusercontent.com/DlQvKUy9INo6Tjz_8mdwzb-Rtu1iDavxdfF1haElQIW9zRB1BYSQ-Wn--DNKBEuU89AiIPNZYrhqOirQcaxwZECEtlAW9rh61IZm8IVxzZ02EAkg-ULwaCY3TWza11E4h3q91VWrFymD8ItSXtx6LLrf1RxaAVMJ2t_06SdRVbIVmtRld4GCUJj8dJMZJ3mjDvEVTD_cVfqNn8vO4E211171SKagmgM6agw8n5_CT6FsVCS2bdH_FnxVWUv9Oti6cFjfrbu4ZAxhSLSt11bCaSCb-hKEUBKMTchiFiFAAo8NyhDec735xy3Cw-e_15gvMPzElEH7kiPkGU19uOfbi4MtzpJAKH-BW_onEcjqrf5ekkjzqugX4Pi7zwujuCFTEem3EYROJo81AO8-TEwR4i_riGUep0RqMU1uAb47iitzwlBW39LHb4ES2x7xh5zDKBAEHyWqeKopVn6wwnx_6WVYE20M-GNfsIYk9Rxeh60KycgaBzXTnkO1wngOK5VtjoOqV2W0JhuuN19VeXtPksVoy6CPXHREFAlzb6R5QGl9qFzB8_GorsDY7DxAFf8taDWVZYZZ3uiINLSAzEPgE0pbOTM1jS7E9rzawYosTTV0Zuq8o_Isrw=w1194-h627-no" alt="Free Code Camp Beta - Basic JavaScript: Record Collection">

 But at some point in time, I believe one must focus in on a set of specific goals.
 When I’d get stuck, I would use that as an opportunity to dabble in a new language or play with some Arduino code.
 But I’m on a new path to stay focused on front-end development for now.
-[Free Code Camp](https://www.freecodecamp.com/) has it all laid out for me (along with the <a href="https://www.udemy.com/the-web-developer-bootcamp/" target="about_blank">Web Development Bootcamp</a> course on Udemy), I have all of the resources I need (including a live weekly fCC meetup), and I will NOT use difficult problems as an excuse to switch gears to learn something new.
+[Free Code Camp](https://www.freecodecamp.com/) has it all laid out for me (along with the [Web Development Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/) course on Udemy), I have all of the resources I need (including a live weekly fCC meetup), and I will NOT use difficult problems as an excuse to switch gears to learn something new.

 So as I work through the fCC Beta and catch up to where I left off on the original Free Code Camp curriculum, I plan to work my way through both, gaining more reps and experience along the way (plus, I’m not sure if the beta progress will be saved long term).